yvvki/bunup/docs/docs/guide/workspaces.md

 * ESM-only build
 * One of the [default entry points](/#default-entry-points) (e.g. `src/index.ts`)

-This means for most packages you don’t need any configuration at all.

 ## Basic Usage

 A minimal workspace with two packages: